 It’s been years since I’ve walked the cobblestone streets of Buenos Aires, but the sights and sounds of the city that doesn’t sleep have never left me.
 Strolls down narrow alleys and the expansive city avenues of B.A., and the street art I stumbled on along the way, are what I remember most.
 Some of this art literally stopped me in my tracks, transporting me to another place in time.

-I was reminded of these memories after reading “Argentina’s Textile Crusader,” Craftsmanship Quarterly‘s recent story about one woman’s mission to popularize sustainable clothing that is made from the fleece of South American’s native guanaco.
+I was reminded of these memories after reading “Argentina’s Textile Crusader,” Craftsmanship Magazine‘s recent story about one woman’s mission to popularize sustainable clothing that is made from the fleece of South American’s native guanaco.

 From colorful, retro-style graffiti to vivid, labor-intensive murals that span entire city blocks, a synergy of imagery, symbols, and stylized lettering enlivens Buenos Aires’ storefronts, signposts, private homes, and even its vehicles.
 Amid the dizzying array of forms and styles, perhaps the most distinctive is fileteado porteño (or filete), a traditional style of folk painting almost as emblematic of the country as the tango.